surfly/webfuse-templates/README.md

-# Webfuse Space Repo
+# Webfuse Marketplace Space Repo
-A place to store and share Webfuse space templates
+A place to store and share Webfuse space templates with instructions and metadata for use on the online marketplace.

-Space exports are stored in JSON format and can be imported into your Webfuse environment
+See the TEMPLATE directory to understand how to add a new space.